 Most people who are addicted to opiates and opioids need a medically assisted detox program to help manage the uncomfortable symptoms they experience during withdrawal.
 We can help you determine if you need detox with a clinical and medical assessment.

 Why Choose Medically Assisted Detox?

 While unassisted opiate and opioid detox are not life-threatening, it is very uncomfortable.
 Oftentimes individuals who attempt to detox on their own relapse due to the severe discomfort they experience.

 Individuals who undergo medically assisted detox are less likely to relapse because they have access to medical and therapeutic support, as well as medications that can lessen the severity of their withdrawal symptoms.

 Briarwood Detox Center offers clinically monitored opiate and opioid detox programs for men and women in a safe, comfortable facility located in Austin, Texas.
 We will provide a personalized program based on your needs and current condition.
 Our nurses and therapy team are here to provide the support you need to not only complete the detox program but also prepare for entry into inpatient or outpatient rehab.

-Managing Opiate and Opioid Withdrawal Symptoms
+Opiate and Opioid Withdrawal Symptoms

 Withdrawal symptoms during opiate and opioid withdrawal may include: